davidkundrats/personal-site/README.md

 # personal-site
-a website to show case my skills and projects
+a website to showcase my skills and projects